jpulse-net/jpulse-framework/docs/dev/work-items.md

   - with square icon buttons linking to config.shtml, logs.shtml, users.shtml
 - require root or admin role for /admin/ pages

-### W-039: view: create manage users page and user home page; create iPulseCommon.collapsible function - v0.4.6
+### W-039, v0.4.6: view: create manage users page and user home page; create iPulseCommon.collapsible function
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Feature
 - move webapp/view/user/index.shtml to webapp/view/admin/users.shtml -- manage users
 - replace webapp/view/user/index.shtml with a dashboard
   - square icon buttons
 - add new iPulseCommon.collapsible function to toggle a section open and close

-### W-042: view: fix slide down message is not cleared bug - v0.4.7
+### W-042, v0.4.7: view: fix slide down message is not cleared bug
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Bug
 - in the signup page, error messages in the slide down are never cleared
 - this happens when you hit [submit] after a few seconds, rinds and repeat